 They grow in full sun through to light shade and withstand mild frost, wind, heat and drought.
 They thrive in almost any soil including heavy wet and occasionally waterlogged soils.

 Psyllids are the only pest that attack Lilly Pilly.
-Fortunately the Neighbours-Be-Gone Tree is a resistant strain.
+Fortunately, the Neighbours-Be-Gone Tree is a resistant strain, when grown in the right conditions and maintained properly.
 Psyllids cause little pimple-like blisters on the newly formed leaves, and the damage they cause is usually only cosmetic.
 Spray with foliant if attacks occur.
-Generally if you keep your Neighbours-Be-Gone hedge healthy, it generally won’t suffer attacks.
+Generally, if you keep your Neighbours-Be-Gone hedge healthy, it generally won’t suffer attacks.